Students for Liberty: Finance

 Incorporated as a 501(c)(3) non-profit organization, SFL accepts only private donations from individuals, foundations, and participation fees.
 During its first year, SFL raised fifty thousand dollars in revenue.
 The organization's revenue grew, realizing almost a quarter of a million dollars in the second year, then over one-half million dollars in the third year.
 Expenses ran 65% of revenue in the first year, 75% of revenue in the second year, and 80% of revenue in the third year.
 In its sixth year, SFL's expenses increased from $1.4 million to $2.6 million and revenue increased from $1.9 million to $2.9 million.
 About 65% of its budget is spent on North American programs.

-The organization has received financial support from billionaires David H. Koch and Charles G. Koch and related groups such as the Cato Institute.
+The organization has received financial support from billionaires David Koch and Charles Koch and related groups such as the Cato Institute.
 According to Le Monde and The Investigative Desk, Students for Liberty has not formally disclosed its funders since 2016.